amananku26/Ofline-Todo-App/README.md

 #### Ofline-Todo-App
-An ofline Todo App for First Round if Nation With Namo
+An ofline Todo App for First Round of Nation With Namo

 ##### Presentaion Of The Project